apache/spark/README.md

 ## A Note About Thrift JDBC server and CLI for Spark SQL

 Spark SQL supports Thrift JDBC server and CLI.
-See sql-programming-guide.md for more information about using the JDBC server.
+See sql-programming-guide.md for more information about using the JDBC server and CLI.
+You can use those features by setting `-Phive` when building Spark as follows.

+    $ sbt/sbt -Phive  assembly

 ## Configuration